 - Be aware of governance issues around the creation and publication of conformance resources.

-Prior to attending this training course, the attendees are assumed to:
+The attendees are assumed to:

 - be familiar with the core components of the FHIR standard,

 - have installed the Forge profile editor on their laptop,